William Contreras Preview, Player Props: Brewers vs. Padres

 William Contreras At The Plate

-- Among qualifying batters in MLB play, he ranks 37th in batting average, 31st in on-base percentage, and 60th in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 31st, his on-base percentage ranks 32nd, and he is 61st in the league in slugging.

-- Contreras is batting .316 with one homer during his last outings and is on a four-game hitting streak.
+- Contreras enters this game on a five-game hitting streak.
+In his last games, he's hitting .389 with one homer.

-- Contreras has picked up a hit in 68.9% of his 106 games this season, with multiple hits in 30.2% of those games.
+- Contreras has picked up a hit in 69.2% of his 107 games this season, with more than one hit in 29.9% of those games.

-- Contreras has driven in a run in 38 games this year (35.8%), including 15 games with more than one RBI (14.2%).
-He has also driven home three or more of his team's runs in five contests.
+- Contreras has driven home a run in 39 games this season (36.4%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 47 of 106 games this season, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.